lidofinance/docs/docs/guides/easy-track-guide.md

 The guide consists of two sections: [General overview](#general-overview) and [Operations HOWTO](#operations-howto).
 If you’re here for the technical details of interacting with Easy Track, feel free to skip to the latter.
 ## General overview
-### What is Easy Track motion
+### What is Easy Track Motion?
-Easy Track motion is a lightweight voting considered to have passed if the minimum objections threshold hasn’t been reached.
-As opposed to regular Aragon votings, Easy Track motions are cheaper (no need to vote ‘pro’, token holders only have to vote ‘contra’ if they have objections) and easier to manage (no need to ask broad DAO community vote on proposals that spark no debate).
+Easy Track motion is a lightweight voting process that is considered to have passed if the minimum objections threshold hasn't been reached.
+In contrast to regular Aragon voting, Easy Track motions are more cost-effective (as token holders only need to vote 'contra' if they have objections, rather than voting 'pro') and easier to manage (eliminating the need for broad DAO community voting on proposals that do not spark significant debate).
-An Easy Track motion can be enacted if the minimum objections threshold of 0.5% of total LDO supply hasn't been reached within 72 hours after the motion has been started.
+To enact an Easy Track motion, the minimum objections threshold must not be reached within 72 hours after the motion has been initiated.
+The threshold requires support from at least 0.5% of the total LDO supply to reject the motion.

-To prevent motion spam, only up to 12 active motions can exist at the same time.
+To prevent motion spam, only up to 20 active motions can exist simultaneously.
 ### Motivation behind Easy Track
 Initially, the Lido DAO governance used to rely on Aragon voting model.
 The DAO approved or rejected proposals by direct governance token voting.
 Though transparent and reliable, it is not a convenient way to make decisions only affecting small groups of Lido DAO members.
 Besides, direct token voting didn’t exactly reflect all the decision-making processes within the Lido DAO and was often used only to adopt an existing consensus.
 Votings on such decisions often struggled to attract wider DAO attention and thus, to pass.
 Easy Track has been developed as a solution to problem of the DAO getting tired of governance.